SWI-Prolog/packages-yaml/README.md

 not much longer than a Prolog parser.

-The generated data  structure  is   compatible  with  SWI-Prolog's  JSON libraries as long a no explicit non-standard tags are used.
+The generated data  structure  is   compatible  with  SWI-Prolog's  JSON libraries as long a no explicit  non-standard YAML tags (e.g., `!!mytype value` are used.
+Documents may be  converted   between  JSON and YAML by reading using json_read_dict/2 and writing using yaml_write/2 or reading using yaml_read/2 and writing using  json_write_dict/2   as  long as the YAML can be expressed in JSON.